 There are some limited cases where a grant of probate may not be required, such as where the deceased did not own any property, land or shares, or where everything they owned was owned jointly with their spouse or civil partner.
 However, the rules are complicated and on occasions some organisations, particularly banks and building societies, may still require a grant of probate before they will deal with you.

 Difficulties can also arise if none of the executors named in the will want to deal with the deceased’s affairs, or if there is disagreement between the deceased’s loved ones about who should be appointed where no will exists.
-Usually, in the absence of a will, the grant will be made to the deceased’s next of kin.
+Usually, in the absence of a will, the grant will be made to the next immediate family member in set order of priority.
 It will not be made to someone the deceased was living with prior to their death if they were not married or in a legally recognised civil partnership.

-- completing the probate application form on your behalf, ensuring any necessary supporting documents are attached and the correct fee is enclosed, and sending everything to the Probate Registry;
+- completing the probate application paperwork on your behalf, ensuring any necessary supporting documents are attached and the correct fee is enclosed, and sending everything to the Probate Registry;

 - determining whether inheritance tax is due and completing the necessary forms;